tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-31-sql-unit-extension.markdown

 */
 ```

-Using these two queries, we shift most of computing works to the Vertica server side, which will save us computation time (since Vertica server machine is usually much more powerful), data transfer time, and assertion check time.
-The two tables (or projections) have the same data if both of the two test cases pass.
-Although we have one additional test case, most of computation works (`EXCEPT` operations) are executed on the Vertica server.
-Moreover, in most of the cases when the tests pass, the data transfer is minimal (zero row).

-The two SQL test queries is based on the following set theory identities:
+The two SQL test queries is based on the following [set theory identities](https://en.wikipedia.org/wiki/Algebra_of_sets):

 <p><span class="math display">\[A = B \Leftrightarrow A \subseteq B \mbox{ and } B \subseteq A\]</span></p>